 You’ve said that the shuttle became more of a “jobs programme” than a space programme.
 Please explain.

 The shuttle was approved by the Nixon White House because of the jobs that it would bring to key states in the 1972 election – in California, where it would be built, and in Florida, where it would be launched.
 One of the reasons the shuttle is so expensive is because it requires a standing army of thousands to give it the tender-loving care that it requires between flights.
 When George W Bush decided, in late 2003 to early 2004, to retire the shuttle, the die was cast.
 All the job losses that we see are unfortunate, but they are a painful part of this transition to what I hope will be a new era in space flight, in which we have technologies that are affordable as well as reliable.

-Let’s return to the most momentous moment in space history.
-Michael Collins, who piloted the first mission to the moon, provides a view of space exploration from the cockpit.
+Let’s get on to the books you’ve chosen about space exploration.
+The first is about the most momentous moment in space history: Michael Collins, who piloted the first mission to the moon, provides a view of space exploration from the cockpit.
 Tell us about the man and his autobiography Carrying the Fire.

 Carrying the Fire is widely regarded as the best of the memoirs written by astronauts.
 Mike Collins was the co-pilot on one of the two-man Gemini missions in 1966.
 He went on to be the command-module pilot on Apollo 11.
 He was the astronaut that stayed in lunar orbit while Neil Armstrong and Buzz Aldrin landed on the moon.
 Readers really get their money’s worth with Mike because his book is readable, personal, poignant and funny.
 It sets the bar for astronaut books.

 Collins addresses what he believes the space programme means for humankind.
 What does he, and what do you, have to say on that subject?